xynree/notes/books/About Face The Essentials of Interaction Design/3 - Interaction Details/19_Designing for Mobile and Other Devices.md

 ## Mobile Form Factors

-- Handheld: Phones and media devices like iPod touch
+- Handheld: Phones and media
+- Most often displayed in a scrolling vertical list, but works in grid, carousel, and swimlane layouts devices like iPod touch
 - Tablets: 9/10 in diagonal screens
 - Mini-tablets: Devices 7/8in